About social communication disorder

 If you think your child might have social communication disorder, it’s best to talk about your concerns as soon as possible with a trusted health professional, like your child and family health nurse, GP or paediatrician.
 These professionals can refer you to a specialist in child development for further assessment.

-Children with social communication disorder have some of the characteristics of autism spectrum disorder (ASD).
+Children with social communication disorder have some of the characteristics of autism.

-For example, children with social communication disorder and children with ASD both have difficulty communicating for social purposes.
+For example, children with social communication disorder and autistic children have difficulty communicating for social purposes.

-But children with ASD also have significant repetitive behaviours, narrow interests, or ritualistic or compulsive behaviours.
-Some children with social communication disorder might have some mild repetitive behaviours and restricted interests, but this isn’t enough for a diagnosis of ASD.
+But autistic children also have repetitive behaviours and narrow interests.
+Some children with social communication disorder might have some mild repetitive behaviours and narrow interests, but this isn’t enough for a diagnosis of autism spectrum disorder.

-There are currently no therapies or interventions specifically for social communication disorder.
+There are currently no therapies or supports specifically for social communication disorder.
 Also, there’s little evidence about how successful existing therapies are for social communication disorder.

-But children with social communication disorder and children with autism spectrum disorder (ASD) have many of the same difficulties.
-This means that children with social communication disorder can use the same types of interventions as children with ASD.
+But children with social communication disorder and autistic children have many of the same difficulties.
+This means that children with social communication disorder can use the same types of therapies and supports as autistic children.

 These therapies typically focus on children’s verbal and non-verbal communication, as well as social skills and play skills.

-There’s a wide range of therapies and interventions for children with ASD listed in our Parent Guide to Therapies.
+There’s a wide range of therapies and supports listed in our parent guide to therapies for autistic children.
 Each guide gives you an overview of the therapy, what research says about it, and the approximate time and costs involved in using it.